datahub-project/datahub/docs/features/feature-guides/compliance-forms/complete-a-form.md

 # Complete a DataHub Compliance Form
 <FeatureAvailability/>

+Once a Compliance Form has been published (see [Create a Compliance Form](create-a-form.md)), Assignees will receive notifications in their Task Center prompting them to complete the Form for each Asset they are responsible for.

 This guide provides an example of completing a Compliance Form, covering:

-1. Accessing a Form from an Asset Page or the DataHub Cloud Task Center
+1. Accessing a Form from an Asset Page or the Task Center
 2. Completing a Form for a single Asset or multiple Assets (DataHub Cloud only)
 3. Understanding different Form Question completion states